uuupah/11ty_neocities/src/lists/albums.md

 date: 2023-07-31
 ---

+⚠️ click on an album cover to load the web player for that album! ⚠️

 <h1>albums</h1>

 <!-- dev uuupah! be sure to overwrite the iframe style with style="border: 0; width: 100%; aspect-ratio: 1;" when adding new albums -->